- What is a Public Defender?

 Answer: Yes; modification includes early

 termination.
-The ability to modify your probation rests solely
+The ability to modify the terms and conditions of your probation, parole, or mandatory supervision rests solely

 within the discretion of the Court.
 Any time after the imposition of